 Looking for a complete payment processing solution?

-With Lightspeed, your payment processing is integrated with your POS system.
+With Lightspeed, your payment processing is embedded with your POS system.
 Talk to one of our retail experts today and wave goodbye to complicated third-party agreements once and for all.

 What you need to start processing credit card transactions

 In order to start processing payments, you’ll need to have specific tools and systems in place.
 A point of sale, payment processor, merchant account and payment terminal are the systems and terms you need to be familiar with before embarking on your journey.

 A point of sale (POS) system is the software you use to run your retail business—ring up sales, accept payments, manage inventory, run reports and more.
 If you don’t already have a POS system, it’s important that you get familiar with the key features to look for in one.

 Your POS helps you manage your store and enables you to accept payments.
 A payment processor is what allows you to process those payments (beyond cash).
 Your POS and your payments processor may or may not be integrated—more on that later.